We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Blade Material: Its blade is made out of the same high-carbon German stainless steel as the Wusthof Classic (X50 CR MO V15).

-Handle Design: The biggest difference between the Wusthof Grand Prix II and Wusthof Classic is the design of their handles.
-The Grand Prix II handle is more rounded compared to the Classic handle which is flat on each side.
+Handle Design: The most significant difference between the Wusthof Grand Prix II and Wusthof Classic is the design of their handles.
+The Grand Prix II handle is more rounded compared to the Classic handle, which is flat on each side.
 It also has flatter curves and doesn’t have a steep curve at the butt end like the Classic.

-Size: The blade is 6 inches long and the handle is 5 inches.
-The total weight is 8 ounces so, like the Wusthof Classic chef’s knife, this one is heavy and feels really sturdy in your hand.
+Size: The blade is 6 inches long, and the handle is 5 inches.
+The total weight is 8 ounces, so, like the Wusthof Classic chef’s knife, this one is heavy and feels sturdy in your hand.

 Edge Angle: The edge is sharpened at a 14-degree angle per side for a total angle of 28 degrees.

 Blade Hardness: This knife has a Rockwell Hardness score of 58, which is the perfect balance between durability and edge retention.